Trinity Parish (St. Augustine, Florida): Stained glass

-Windows have been placed in Trinity Episcopal Church for almost 150 years beginning in 1859.
+Windows began being placed in Trinity in 1859.
 Ten windows, including the Triptych above the altar were made by Franz Mayer & Co. of Munich, Germany.
 There is a Louis Comfort Tiffany window as well as windows made by Maitland, Armstrong, Rudy Bro, Henry Payne, Burnham, Colgate and Jacoby.
 Two windows were given as general thank offerings, twenty six are memorials to loved ones: wives, husbands, sons, other family members and rectors.

-The original purpose of stained glass windows was to teach the great truths of religion, rather than adornment.
-Since most people could neither read nor write, the windows were used to explain the meaning of scripture and symbols.

-The windows of Trinity call to mind many great biblical figures and events.
-Jesus is pictured three times as the Good Shepherd and his life is chronicled from the Nativity through the Resurrection.
-The four Evangelists - Matthew, Mark, Luke and John - accent the original entrance on King Street.
-These are the only windows designed to be viewed and read from outside the church.
-The round "Descending Dove" glass above the present entrance complements the stained and painted traditional glass.
+The original purpose of stained glass windows was to teach the great truths of the Christian faith.
+The windows of Trinity call to mind biblical figures and events.
+Jesus's life is chronicled from the Nativity through the Resurrection.
+The four Evangelists - Matthew, Mark, Luke and John - accenting the original entrance on King Street are the only windows designed to be viewed from outside the church.
+The round "Descending Dove" glass above the entrance complements the stained and painted traditional glass.
 Symbols of the Christian faith are found in all the windows; the dove, wheat and grapes, lilies and passion flowers, crosses, bibles, staffs and scripture citations from the Old and New Testaments.

-Each of the twenty eight windows is different, but together they form a mosaic of color and sunlit beauty that accentuate the dignity and serenity of Trinity Episcopal Church.
+Each of the twenty eight windows is different, but together they form a mosaic of color and sunlit beauty that accentuate the dignity and serenity of Trinity Parish.
 Between 1991 and 1992, Advent Glass Works conducted an inspection and appraisal, then performed total restoration of twenty-nine windows in the church.
 Due to the immense value of the windows, new protective glazing was installed.